Global Film Auteurs|

 |Course Format: Lecture / Discussion||Grading Mode: Graded|

-Assessment in the class will be based on attendance and participation in discussion, in-class exercises, a group presentation, and three papers (the first two 5p., the last one 8p.).
+Assessment in the class will be based on attendance and participation in discussion, a group presentation, and three papers (the first two 5p., the last one 8p.).

 |Additional Requirements and/or Comments: |